Bug Landscape Park: Tourist and biodiversity interest

 The populated areas of the park are composed mainly of villages and small cities with Sokołów Podlaski (pop.
 18,000) being the largest.
-One of the unique characteristics of Bug Landscape Park is the continuing presence of Polish rural culture, notably traditional folk music and sculpture.
+One of the unique characteristics of the park is the continuing presence of Polish rural culture, notably traditional folk music and sculpture.
 Barns and hay stacks are a typical sight in the Bug River valley, along with historic wooden architecture, roadside crucifixes, old mills and small shrines scattered throughout the many towns and villages, where local fetes are celebrated, such as the Potato Day or Bread Festivals.
 The park also contains some palaces and stately houses as well as smaller manor houses such as those in Korczew, Starawieś and Sterdyń.
 There are some large churches in the area, e.g. in Kosów Lacki and Sokołów Podlaski.
 The area also includes monuments of Polish and regional history such as statues, museums, and tombs.
 One historically significant site is the Treblinka extermination camp, where the Nazis conducted an extermination program against Jews, Gypsies, and other groups considered deviant by the Nazi party.

-The park contains a large number of hiking and cycling trails making it an attractive destination for angling and ecotourism.
+The park contains a large number of hiking and cycling trails, making it an attractive destination for angling and ecotourism.
 Canoeing and rafting are also popular.